max-cmoa/browsersync-reload-browser-test/README.md

       See all gulp tasks type
       $ gulp --tasks

-      To use browsersync to watch files and reload when changes are detected
+      To use browsersync to watch files and reload when changes are detected, change the proxy to your websiteName.local or whatever proxy you are using
       $ gulp watch

       To do a normal build type